 What Lies Ahead for UPS Investors?

 UPS has benefitted from the explosion in e-commerce services as well as the advent of the smartphones and tablet devices, which have enabled it to diversify its product offering from the traditional expedited delivery services.

 The e-commerce industry has grown in recent years, helped by an increase in internet connectivity and deployment of smartphones.
-Online sales from sites such as Amazon and AliBaba are smashing records yearly.
+Online sales from sites such as Amazon and Alibaba are smashing records yearly.
 This market is estimated to continue its rapid growth well into the foreseeable future.
 This boom in e-commerce has boosted industries that are involved in shipping and courier services, of which UPS is an integral part.
 The holiday seasons are also associated with a larger volume of packages, which should translate into higher revenues for courier companies.
-Unlike in previous years, UPS was able to handle the heavy increases in volumes, beating out its main rivals such as FedEx which had problems meeting its delivery schedules.
+Unlike in previous years, UPS was able to handle the heavy increases in volumes, beating out its main rivals such as FedEx which, apparently, had problems meeting its delivery schedules.

-UPS would however need to watch out for the emergence of Amazon into this space in 2016.
-Amazon has announced plans to lease 20 Boeing 767 transport aircraft and has also purchased many trucks and trailers to aid in ground delivery.
+UPS would however need to watch out for the emergence of Amazon into this space in the following years.
+Amazon has announced plans to lease 20 Boeing 767 transport aircraft, and has also purchased many trucks and trailers to aid in ground delivery.
 Amazon has also launched Amazon Prime Air, its drone delivery service as well as a metro delivery service known as Amazon Flex.
 UPS has been Amazon’s third-party shipping partner for many years.
 Entrance of these services from Amazon could hurt UPS in a two-pronged manner: reduced revenues from shipping less of Amazon’s products to consumers, as well as the increased competition the new Amazon shipping services will create.